Lucii07/POWER-BI-PROJECT/README.md

-3) Connect to the MavenMarket_Products csv file
+3) Connect to the Products csv file

-Name the table "Products" and make sure that headers have been promoted
+make sure that headers have been promoted

 Confirm that data types are accurate (Note: "product_id" should be whole numbers, "product_sku" should be text), "product_retail_price" and "product_cost" should be decimal numbers)